Information for managing your health and well-being while abroad.

 - Travelers' Health (CDC)

-Prescription Medications
+Prescription and Over-The-Counter Medications

 The University recommends that travelers who will be abroad for an extended period have a routine check-up with their primary care physician before going abroad to discuss continuation of care plan, including prescription medications.
+You likely need to continue any current medication, if it is legally permissible in your destination(s), while traveling.

-- Be sure to bring enough prescription medication for the duration of your time abroad in original bottles with the prescription (translated into the local language, if possible) in your carry-on luggage.
+If your prescription medications are legal in your destination, bring enough prescription medication for the duration of your time abroad in original bottles with the prescription (translated into the local language, if possible) in your carry-on luggage.
 If your U.S. health insurance only allows a few months of prescription to be filled at a time and this isn't enough for your time abroad, it is often helpful to call the insurance company and ask for an exception.
 For students, a copy of your acceptance or confirmation from your education abroad office will often assist with your request.

 - See additional information on medications when traveling abroad from Mobility International USA.